Key Takeaways

 The Ingka Group Acquisition: What It Means for Buyers

-This is the elephant in the room, and most pricing guides won't mention it.
+This is the elephant in the room.
 In October 2025, Ingka Investments acquired Locus for an undisclosed amount.
 Locus had previously been valued at $300 million in its 2021 funding round.

 Per the Ingka Group press release: "This strategic investment strengthens Ingka’s digital capabilities, giving the retailer greater control over a critical moment in the customer journey."
 Locus will "remain operationally independent" while supporting Ingka Group's fulfillment network.